simonw/csvs-to-sqlite/README.md

       DBNAME: name of the SQLite database file to create

     Options:
       -s, --separator TEXT         Field separator in input .csv -q, --quoting INTEGER        Control field quoting behavior per csv.QUOTE_* constants.
 Use one of QUOTE_MINIMAL (0),
-                                 QUOTE_ALL (1), QUOTE_NONNUMERIC (2) or QUOTE_NONE
+                                   QUOTE_ALL (1), QUOTE_NONNUMERIC (2) or
-                                 (3).
+                                   QUOTE_NONE (3).
       --skip-errors                Skip lines with too many fields instead of stopping the import
       --replace-tables             Replace tables if they already exist -t, --table TEXT             Table to use (instead of using CSV filename) -c, --extract-column TEXT    One or more columns to 'extract' into a separate lookup table.
 If you pass a simple column name that column will be replaced with integer foreign key references to a new table of that name.
 You can customize the name of the table like so:

-                                     --extract-column state:States:state_name
+                                       state:States:state_name

-                                 This will pull unique values from the 'state' column and use them to populate a new 'States' table, with an id column primary key and a state_name column containing the strings from the original column.
+                                   This will pull unique values from the 'state' column and use them to populate a new 'States' table, with an id column primary key and a state_name column containing the strings from
+                                   the original column.
+      -d, --date TEXT              One or more columns to parse into ISO formatted dates
+      -dt, --datetime TEXT         One or more columns to parse into ISO formatted datetimes
+      -df, --datetime-format TEXT  One or more custom date format strings to try when parsing dates/datetimes
       -f, --fts TEXT               One or more columns to use to populate a full- text index
       -i, --index TEXT             Add index on this column (or a compound index with -i col1,col2)
       --shape TEXT                 Custom shape for the DB table - format is csvcol:dbcol(TYPE),...
       --filename-column TEXT       Add a column with this name and populate with CSV file name
-      --no-index-fks             Skip adding index to foreign key columns created using --extract-column (default is to add them) --version                  Show the version and exit.
+      --no-index-fks               Skip adding index to foreign key columns created using --extract-column (default is to
+                                   add them)
+      --version                    Show the version and exit.
       --help                       Show this message and exit.